ykawdiya/clash-of-clans-discord-bot/README.md

 ### Admin Commands
 - `/setclan` - Link your Discord server to a clan
-- `/clans` - Manage multiple clans in one server
 - `/roles` - Set up automatic role assignment

 ### Player Commands